etheodoraki/Duplicate-Finder/README.md

 ## Approach

-To satisfy the strict memory constraints of Stage 2, where both the total number of items (`N`) and the number of unique items (`U`) can be too large to fit in memory,this project implements a two-pass, on-disk algorithm.
+To satisfy strict memory constraints, where both the total number of items (`N`) and the number of unique items (`U`) can be too large to fit in memory,this project implements a two-pass, on-disk algorithm.

 This approach uses temporary files as external storage, leveraging the `<T extends Serializable>` constraint to handle data that exceeds available RAM.